ZeroCoolGOS/Plex-Movie-Poster-Display/documentation/Setup_docker.md

 ### Python
     cd build
-    py ./DockerSetup.py --port:80 --imageName: --containerName:
+    py ./DockerSetup.py --port 80 --build --run
 ### PowerShell
     Coming Soon

 ## Future Plans:
-- To create a public docker image with latest build that can just be installed from docker hub
+- To create a public docker image with latest build that can just be installed from docker hub.